Shaiza-10000/Spatial-Transcritopmics-Analysis/Analysis-of-Visium-Fluroscence-Data/README.md

 The final plot puts everything side by side — three image-derived clusterings and the gene expression clustering.
 This is the payoff of the whole notebook.

 If the image-based clusters spatially resemble the gene expression clusters, it means the tissue's visual appearance carries real biological information.
-A region that looks different under fluorescence microscopy genuinely has different cell types or states — and vice versa.
+A region that looks different under fluorescence microscopy genuinely has different cell types or states, and vice versa.
 This kind of cross-modality validation is valuable because it builds confidence that the clusters represent real biology rather than computational artifacts.

-In practice, no image clustering will perfectly match gene expression — the modalities capture different things.
+In practice, no image clustering will perfectly match gene expression, the modalities capture different things.
 But partial agreement, especially in anatomically distinct regions, is a meaningful result.

 ---